Frequently Asked Questions

 You can reserve seats at any time using our Education Programs Order Request.
 This request is located at the back of our Education Through the Arts brochure (which is available in mid-August), can be downloaded and printed from our website, or you can fill out a request online.

 How do I change or cancel my reservation?

 We understand the need to increase, decrease, or cancel your reservations.
-We require all changes and cancellations to be made in writing at least three weeks (21 days) prior to the show.
-Please note: lack of payment does not constitute cancellation and you will be responsible for the invoice.
+We require all changes and/or cancellations to be made in writing at least three weeks (21 days) prior to show date for School Shows or Artists in the Schools and five (5) business days for Professional Development events.
+NO refunds issues after this deadline.
+Please note: Lack of payment does not constitute cancellation and you will be responsible for the invoice.